Titan Fitness H-PND

 The handles on the Titan H-PND are easily maneuverable with a safety pin that allows for on-the-fly grip length changes.
 This quick setup feature makes the H-PND capable of operating in a commercial gym while still being affordable enough for your garage gym or home gym.

-Swing on the plates is solid with a similar built to the Rogue Z Hyper, in fact, this is almost a direct copy of the more expensive option from Rogue Fitness.
+Swing on the plates is solid with a similar build to the Rogue Z Hyper, in fact, this is almost a direct copy of the more expensive option from Rogue Fitness.

 Overall, it’s a solid piece of equipment and a big win for Titan Fitness that will hopefully lead to more solid builds from the low-cost gym equipment manufacturer.